biomassive-salesforce/node-visualforce/README.md

 ```
 It generates the visualforce page files (and the corresponding metadata files) from the html files located on the /input/pages folder and put them on /output/pages.

-It creates a static resource package (and the corresponding metadata file) from all the files located on the /staticresources subfolders and put it on /output/staticresources.
+It creates one static resource package (and the corresponding metadata file) for each of the static resource folders included in input/staticresources containing all the files located on the /staticresources/<static resource name> subfolders and put it on /output/staticresources.

 ### Build-Task options